bonomani/devmon/docs/TEMPLATES.md

 sysUpTimeSecs   : MATH          : {sysUpTime} / 100
 UpTimeTxt       : ELAPSED       : {sysUpTimeSecs}
 ```

-The first value is the OID alias.
-Note that this should be a unique value
-compared to any of the aliases defined in the 'oids' file.
-Notice in this
+The first value is the OID alias, unique compared to those in the 'oids' file.
+For example,
-example that the 'sysUpTimeSecs' alias is a transformed version of the
-'sysUpTime' alias, which was defined in the oids file and whose data is
+'sysUpTimeSecs' originates from 'sysUpTime' in the oids file, gathering SNMP data.
-collected via SNMP.
-For the rest of this help file, we use the term 'alias'
-to interchangeably refer to either a variable containing data collected via
-SNMP or containing data from a translation.
+Throughout, 'alias' refers to either SNMP-collected or transformed data.

-The second value in the line is the name of the type of transform.
-These are
+The second value signifies the transform type, regardless of case (e.g., 'MATH' or 'math')
-case insensitive (i.e. 'MATH' is the same as 'math') but we refer to them in
-the uppercase form to distinguish them from other functions.

-The third value defines the 'data input' for the transform specified by the
+The third value defines the input data for the specified transform.
+The transformed data is
-second value.
-The result of this data put through the specified transform
-will be stored in the alias defined by the first value.
-Note that any aliases
+stored in the alias from the first value.
+Curly braces (e.g., {sysUpTime}) signal to Devmon
-supplied in this field are encased in curly braces (e.g. {sysUpTime}).
-This
-tells Devmon that this is an alias containing an snmp or translated value,
-and not just a normal string.
+that this holds SNMP or transformed data, not just a string.

 The data input for a transform can (depending on the transform type) consist
 of one or more OID aliases defined elsewhere.
 These aliases don't have to